We may get commissions for purchases made through links in this post.

 What does catnip look like?

 Catnip looks somewhat like mint.
-The catnip plant has jagged leaves and when in bloom, it has
+The catnip plant has jagged leaves and when in bloom, it has large clusters of flowers that look like tubular mouths along the top length of the stem.

 What are the uses of catnip for humans?